-The development of the STI for SDGs roadmap in Ukraine will build on the regional (subnational) experience on Smart Specialization.
-Since 2016, Ukraine is working on the development of regional smart specialization strategies with JRC support.
-Coordinated by the National Smart Specialization Team, the Ministry of Economic Development, Trade and Agriculture of Ukraine is leading the process in cooperation with the Ministry of Communities and Territories Development and the Ministry of Education and Science, State Statistics Service of Ukraine and other stakeholders.
+The development of the STI for SDGs roadmap in Ukraine will build on the regional (subnational) experience of Smart Specialisation.
+Since 2016, Ukraine has been working on developing regional Smart Specialisation strategies with JRC support.
+Coordinated by the National Smart Specialisation Team, the Ministry of Economic Development, Trade and Agriculture of Ukraine is leading the process in cooperation with the Ministry of Communities and Territories Development and the Ministry of Education and Science, the State Statistics Service of Ukraine and other stakeholders.

-In 2018, Smart Specialization methodology was identified as the main tool for achieving the objectives included in the "Regional industrial development" strategy of the National industrial policy developed by the Ministry of Economic Development, Trade and Agriculture, but not yet adopted.
-In addition, the Cabinet of Ministers adopted a resolution according to which Ukrainian regions have to define at least one goal within the framework of the Regional Development Strategy based on the Smart Specialization approach that would allow regions to apply for funding by the Regional Development Fund.
-In addition, the National Smart Specialization team launched simultaneous training processes in 25 Ukrainian regions.
-To enhance institutional capacity, JRC launched expert support in 11 regions in 2019 and in 8 regions at the end of 2020.
+In 2018, a Smart Specialisation methodology was identified as the main tool for achieving the objectives included in the 'Regional industrial development' strategy of the national industrial policy developed by the Ministry of Economic Development, Trade and Agriculture, but not yet adopted.
+In addition, the Cabinet of Ministers adopted a resolution according to which Ukrainian regions have to define at least one goal within the framework of the regional development strategy based on the Smart Specialisation approach that would allow regions to apply for funding from the Regional Development Fund.
+In addition, the National Smart Specialisation team launched simultaneous training processes in 25 Ukrainian regions.
+To enhance institutional capacity, the JRC launched expert support in 11 regions in 2019 and in 8 regions at the end of 2020.

-Taking into account the ongoing process at the regional level, Ukraine will develop the national STI for SDGs roadmap based on Smart Specialization approach and supplemented by UNIDO's approach on green industrial transformation using a multi-level approach.
+Taking into account the ongoing process at regional level, Ukraine will develop the national STI for SDGs roadmap based on a Smart Specialisation approach and supplemented by UNIDO's approach on green industrial transformation using a multi-level approach.

-In order to ensure efficient interconnection among the different levels, a corresponding institutional set-up is now under discussion by relevant ministries and directorates.
-The proposal under discussion is to set up two working groups within the National Smart Specialization Team, one in charge of the Regional Smart Specialization strategies and the other one for STI for SDGs Roadmap based on National Smart Specialization.
+In order to ensure efficient interconnection between the different levels, a corresponding institutional set-up is now under discussion by relevant ministries and directorates.
+The proposal under discussion is to set up two working groups within the National Smart Specialisation Team - one in charge of the regional Smart Specialisation strategies and the other one for the STI for SDGs roadmap based on national Smart Specialisation.
 This mechanism would aim at ensuring coordination between levels and projects.